intel/pepc/docs/pepc-pstates.rst

    special keyword 'all' to specify all packages.

 **--core-siblings** *CORE_SIBLINGS*
-   List of core sibling indices to get information about.
+   Core siblings are CPUs sharing the same core.
 The list can include individual core sibling indices or index ranges.
-For example, core x includes CPUs 3 and 4, '0' would mean CPU 3 and '1' would mean CPU 4.
+For example, if a core includes CPUs 3 and 4, index '0' would mean CPU 3 and index '1' would mean CPU 4.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the previous example if CPU 3 was offline, then '0' would mean CPU 4.
+In the example with CPUs 3 and 4, if CPU 3 was offline, then index '0' would mean CPU 4.

+**--module-siblings** *MODULE_SIBLINGS*
+   Module siblings are CPUs sharing the same module.
+The list can include individual module sibling indices or index ranges.
+For example, if a module includes CPUs 3, 4, 5, and 6, index '0' would mean CPU 3, index '1' would mean CPU 4, and idex '3' would mean CPU 5.
+This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
+In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index '1' would mean CPU 5.

 Subcommand *'info'*
 ===================